x

 The key is spray DIY dry shampoo for dogs.
 Most of the spray “shampoo” you can buy for dogs is basically just chemical fragrances to cover up the stink.
 And then they’re not real ingredients, so not only did they always end up giving me a stomach and/or headache, there was NO TELLING what they were doing to the poor dogs.
 Others that were more natural still did nothing to help with the oiliness, and they were expensive too.

-After some experimentation, I came up with a recipe that works perfectly for us.
+After some experimentation, I came up with a no-rinse shampoo recipe that works perfectly for us.

 How to make your own DIY dry shampoo for dogs: